amcamillo/Meraki-Computer-Vision/README.md

 ![Simple Diagram](Files/diagram.png)

-And here's the detailed flow view:
+And here's the detailed flow view (From the OG Project where I forked this from, please refer to the "Fork" section for details):

 ![Diagram](Files/Diagram.png)